soloesteban/masters_stevens/README.md

 # Introduction
-This is the Git repository of a Masters Project at Stevens Institute of Technology
+This is the Git repository of Esteban Solorzano's Masters Project at the Stevens Institute of Technology